AI Workflows

-Ollama has become one of the most compelling solutions for running AI models locally, and we're going to break down everything you need to know to get started, as well as the best way to run your Ollama workflows on a dedicated GPU cloud.
+This guide will break down everything you need to know to get started, and the best way to run Ollama workflows on a dedicated GPU cloud for only $0.35/hour.

 What is Ollama

-At its core, Ollama is a locally deployed AI model runner.
-In simpler terms, it lets you download and run AI models on your own machine, without relying on cloud-hosted services.
+In other words, it lets you download and run AI models on your own machine, without relying on cloud-hosted services.
 This makes it a powerful alternative to cloud-based AI services for users who value data privacy, cost control, and offline functionality.

 What sets Ollama apart is its focus on simplicity.
 You don't need extensive machine learning expertise to get started.
 The installation process is straightforward, and within minutes, you can have a capable LLM running on your laptop.